-BC Housing’s outreach services are a group of outreach and support programs that help people who are homeless or at risk of homelessness.
-The services include:
+BC Housing funds outreach and support programs that help people who experience homelessness or are at risk of homelessness.

 Outreach services are available to you if: